 When I look back on my childhood, it amazes me that I didn’t become a statistic, a small child abducted, raped or worse still, left for dead by the side of a quiet road.
 There certainly were a few characters that looked capable of doing such a thing.

 We lived in Spring Hill, Fortitude Valley, which is in the heart of Brisbane yet on the fringe of the central business district.
-In those days, people came there to live with little or no income.
-They could live on a pension, pay affordable rent and survive on a shoestring budget.
+In those days, people came to live there with little or no income.
+They could exist on a pension, pay affordable rent and survive on a shoestring budget.
 What was typical of these low-income areas was the large number of bars and pubs dotted around where everyone gravitated as their only means of entertainment and escape.
-Even though money was inevitably in short supply, spare cash could always be found for a round of drinks with friends at the pub.
+Even though money was inevitably in short supply, spare cash could always be found for a round or two of drinks with friends at the pub.
 It was a place where both men and women retreated to keep warm in winter and to cool down in the summer.

-In Brisbane, winter brought clear blue skies and bitter westerly winds that howled relentlessly through the cracks of walls and cut through every layer of clothing like a knife while summer brought beautiful hot, humid days and the inevitable afternoon thunderstorm.
+In Brisbane, winter brought clear blue skies and bitterly cold westerly winds that howled relentlessly through the cracks of walls and cut through every layer of clothing like a knife while summer brought beautiful hot, humid days and the inevitable afternoon thunderstorm.
 This rainy season seemed to shorten the days, making the early evenings just plain murky, with the flickering streetlights doing very little to brighten the dismal streets.

 It’s said that the most important years of a person’s life are the ones before the age of five because these early experiences build character and shape personality.
 For me, they made me self-reliant and independent far beyond my years, although I sometimes wonder what other people would have made of me at that age and what possible future they would have predicted.